Philips Avent DECT SCD570/10 ReviewPrice: $150.00 List | $102.60 at Amazon - 32% off

-The DECT SCD570/10 earned a 6 of 10 for ease of use.
+The DECT SCD570/10 scored 6 of 10 in the ease of use category.
 Having a variety of features or a poorly designed user interface on the parents unit usually translates to harder to use.This monitor is below average for ease of use, but it isn't the hardest one we tested.

 This product is easy to setup with no pairing necessary only requires plugging in and turning on to start monitoring.
 There are some options you'll need to set, like the time, but it isn't hard to do just an extra step over simpler products.